 The cathode usually has a layer of catalysts to help with the splitting.
 Currently, the best catalyst is gold.
 In the 1980s, Japanese researchers found that electrodes made from gold had the highest activity for splitting CO2 to CO of all the low-temperature schemes; then in 2012, Matthew Kanan, a chemist at Stanford University in Palo Alto, California, and colleagues found that making their electrode from a thin layer of gold divided into nanosized crystallites, cut the electricity needed by more than 50% and increased the catalyst's activity tenfold.
 The boundaries between the gold crystallites appear to promote the reaction.

-However, gold is much too expensive for a large-scale industrial process.
-Fortunately, alternatives are now being found.
+However, gold is much too expensive for a large-scale industrial process -- but alternatives are now being found.
 In 2014, researchers led by Feng Jiao, a chemist at the University of Delaware (UD), Norwalk, reported that catalysts made from silver nanoparticles do almost as well; in 2015, they reported in that even cheaper catalysts made from tiny zinc dendrites are also proving highly effective at cracking CO2 into CO.

 Catalysts that could be even cheaper are in the works.
 Researchers at UC Berkeley recently reported they had made a highly porous crystalline material out of organic ring-shaped compounds, with a combination of cobalt and copper atoms at their core.
 When layered atop an electrode and dunked in a water-based solution, the porous materials split CO2 molecules into CO at a rate far above most other room-temperature catalysts.
 In 2014, Kanan and his colleagues reported that electrodes made of nanocrystalline copper could bypass the need for syngas, allowing the direct synthesis of a range of more elaborate liquid fuels, such as ethanol and acetate, at unprecedented efficiencies.